Sewu: The main temple

 The main temple measures 29 meters in diameter and soars up to 30 meters high.
 The ground plan of the main temple is a cross-shaped 20-sided polygon.
-On each of the four cardinal points of the main temple, there are four structures projected outward, each with its own stairs, entrances and rooms, crowned with stupas, which form a cross-like layout.
+On each of the four cardinal points of the main temple, there are four structures projected outward, each with its stairs, entrances, and rooms, crowned with stupas, which form a cross-like layout.
 All of the structures are made from andesite stones.

 The main temple has five rooms, one large garbhagriha in the center and four smaller rooms in each cardinal direction.
-These four rooms are all connected with outer corner galleries with balustrades bordered by rows of small stupas.
-From the findings during the reconstruction process, it was suggested that the original design of central sanctuary only consisted of a central roomed temple surrounded by four additional structures with open portals.
+These four rooms are all connected by outer corner galleries with balustrades bordered by rows of small stupas.
+From the findings during the reconstruction process, it was suggested that the original design of the central sanctuary only consisted of a central roomed temple surrounded by four additional structures with open portals.
 Doorways were added later.
 The portals were narrowed to create door frames on which to attach wooden doors.
 Some of the holes to attach doors are still visible.
 The doorways join the temples together into one main building with five rooms.

 The central chamber can be reached from the eastern room.
-The central chamber is larger than other rooms with a higher ceiling and a taller roof.
-Now all the five rooms are empty.
-However the lotus carved stone pedestal in the central chamber suggests that the temple once contained a large bronze Buddhist statue (possible the bronze statue of Manjusri), probably reaching a height of four meters.
+The central chamber is larger than other rooms, with a higher ceiling and a taller roof.
+Now, all five rooms are empty.
+However, the lotus-carved stone pedestal in the central chamber suggests that the temple once contained a large bronze Buddhist statue (possibly the bronze statue of Manjusri), probably reaching a height of four meters.
 The statue is missing, probably looted for scrap metal over the centuries.
-However another theory suggested that the main statue was probably constructed from several stone blocks coated with vajralepa plaster.
+However, another theory suggested that the main statue was probably constructed from several stone blocks coated with vajralepa plaster.